Failed web frameworks, open source is the new enterprise and other rants (programming)

 I usually avoid writing about technology/software that I do not use or care about.
 But there seems to be a growing swell of nonsense that is being shilled everywhere and hope springs high as these articles aim to refine basic concepts at will - just cause.
 There seem to be using software developers (especially web) as guinea pigs that live, eat and breath on "future potential".

 Usually these articles are by evangelists/cheerleaders that claim "this" or "that" is the "best thing since slight bread" and every one in the tech community jumps on it like its a grenade made of money without the least bit of investigation.
 Alarms bells should go off right away when phrases such as "future", "modern" or "mobile" are used but this is happening less and less.
 I am not sure if devs are jaded or disillusioned spending too much time in a echo-chamber.

-This is another reason why these web frameworks do not stand the test of time, because they constantly sell themselves to be more than they actually are, only to herd developers into a pen until they can no longer hide the internal short comings.
+This is another reason why these web frameworks do not stand the test of time, because they constantly sell themselves to be more than they actually are, only to herd developers into a pen until they can no longer hide the internal short comings and decide to cut and run.
 All these big frameworks want to see how much developer time can be wasted before they trash it and move on to something else.
 Switch API levels, add random requirements just to wall in and annoy developers - increase their hold on the platform. babylonjs ever heard of it? you will soon.
 Its going to be big once they start pushing it out to the cheerleaders.